-- Select the Line just defined. - Ensure the Moving vehicle load is set to Pnt4: (HB 6m spacing 45 units). - Set the option Move vehicle along path in equal number of divisions to 10 and click OK to generate loadcases 3 to 13 representing the HB load moving forward across the bridge.
+- Select the Line just defined. - Ensure the discrete load is set to Pnt4: (HB 6.0m spacing 45.0 units). - Ensure that 'Options for loads outside search area' is set to Exclude All Load. - Ensure that 'Moments to include' is set to None. - Set the option 'Move vehicle along path in equal number of divisions' to 10. - Ensure that Create loadcase envelope is selected and click OK.